ahmedfgad/GeneticAlgorithmPython/README.md

 - [pygad.kerasga](https://github.com/ahmedfgad/KerasGA): https://github.com/ahmedfgad/KerasGA
 - [pygad.torchga](https://github.com/ahmedfgad/TorchGA): https://github.com/ahmedfgad/TorchGA

-The documentation of PyGAD is available at [Read The Docs](https://pygad.readthedocs.io/) https://pygad.readthedocs.io.
+PyGAD documentation is available at [Read The Docs](https://pygad.readthedocs.io/) https://pygad.readthedocs.io.

 # PyGAD Documentation

 The documentation of the PyGAD library is available at [Read The Docs](https://pygad.readthedocs.io) at this link: https://pygad.readthedocs.io.
-It discusses the modules supported by PyGAD, all its classes, methods, attribute, and functions.
+It discusses the modules supported by PyGAD, its classes, methods, attributes, and functions.
 For each module, a number of examples are given.

-If there is an issue using PyGAD, feel free to post at issue in this [GitHub repository](https://github.com/ahmedfgad/GeneticAlgorithmPython) https://github.com/ahmedfgad/GeneticAlgorithmPython or by sending an e-mail to ahmed.f.gad@gmail.com.
+If there is an issue using PyGAD, feel free to [post an issue in this GitHub repository](https://github.com/ahmedfgad/GeneticAlgorithmPython) https://github.com/ahmedfgad/GeneticAlgorithmPython or by sending an e-mail to ahmed.f.gad@gmail.com.

 If you built a project that uses PyGAD, then please drop an e-mail to ahmed.f.gad@gmail.com with the following information so that your project is included in the documentation.